Disclaimer: I own nothing. I think that's kind of a given.

 We will part, we will fly to - unite it again!

-He refused to name the emotions, but knew one was akin to fear.
-Of what, though?
+He was disturbed by his own tenseness, so unlike him.
+Was it nerves?
+Of what?
 Losing William?
 Surely not.
 Grim reapers were a dime a dozen, it wasn't like he couldn't just get another one.
 Deep down, he knew that wasn't true, though.
 William was unique.
-The man was like fire in his veins, invoking passion, hatred and appetence.
-William raised his inner predator to the surface, making him feel more like the carnal beast he was, especially when their fornicating took on the frenzied element of burning need and bloodlust.
+The terse, embittered man was like fire in his veins, invoking passion, arousing hatred and appetence.
+William raised his inner predator to the surface, making him feel more like the carnal beast he truly was, beneath this façade of mortal servant.
+Especially when their fornicating took on the frenzied element of burning need and bloodlust.
 Besides, the reaper in question wasn't dying... just a bit mangled.
 In William's unconscious state, he had self-healed significantly but had failed to awaken and that was what had Sebastian perched at his bedside, watching him like a hawk.
 He wasn't worried, but it would be bothersome if his toy were to expire without his permission.

 Reapers and demons were natural enemies like hyenas and lions fighting over the same carcass, so the two fought each other chronically.
 William and Sebastian had waged psychological war against one another; the bed (or any given alley way) was their battle ground.
 Blood was shed often in their fights of sexual dominance.
 Bruises and teeth marks left on flawless skin as battle scars that faded all too rapidly.
 Outside of those meetings exist taunts, mockery, faces rubbed in what was frowned upon and deemed wrong.
 Usually, William's temper was ignited before Sebastian's, though the reaper did have occasional success.

 Ever since William had piqued his interest during their time at that damned circus, Sebastian hadn't slept with anyone but him.
 It wasn't out of loyalty, just that no one else seemed interesting enough.
-Demon, reaper, human... animal, vegetable mineral; everyone else was boring.
-It was similar to his change of eating habits; why taste cheap souls in abundance when he could cultivate one single soul to be a truly delicious meal?
+Demon, reaper, human... animal, vegetable mineral; everyone else was boring—and howw ironic that the reaper generally assumed to be so cold he was dull would be the one so intrinsically fascinating.
+It was similar to Sebastian's change of eating habits; why taste cheap souls in abundance when he could cultivate one single soul to be a truly delicious meal?
 In that same vein, why bed various others when they would fail to completely satisfy his appetite?
 Why, when he could have his fun with someone of higher quality like William: test him, infuriate him, contaminate him and claim him?

-Perhaps, if Sebastian was being honest with himself, he did love William in his own way, as much as a demon could feel such a thing.
-If love meant you wanted only to bruise that one person, had your thoughts invaded by them without your consent and were content with your debauched interactions with them, then he supposed he did love the reaper.
-As a demon, Sebastian would never admit that out loud and the knowledge of his epiphany troubled him.
+Perhaps he did love William in his own way; whatever way a demon like himself could feel such a thing.
+If love meant you wanted only to bruise that one person, and invade their thoughts without their consent and were content with your debauched interactions with them, then he supposed that human word could serve as a comical substitute for his equivalent.
+Oh, but how laughable!